Kthulu120/liquid_dl/README.md

 * This is a hackey way of running the server without gunicorn soon the scripts will be included to run a simple bash script that does the leg work for you
 * Youtube-dl runs the --ignore-errors flag on the back-end so if a video is unavailable then it will simply skip it, also try to upgrade youtube-dl regularly as it may break due to constant need upkeep
 * If your getting an error make sure that your using the entire path to the file or folder (if its a folder you should have a backslash at the end)
-* soundcloud-dl does not create folders for artists currently though in the upcoming commits liquid-dl will place all new downloaded songs into a folder witth that artists name
+* soundcloud-dl does not create folders for artists currently though in the upcoming commits liquid-dl will place all new downloaded songs into a folder with that artists name
 * scdl does not work with python2 but fortunately tht doesn't matter since you can still use youtube-dl to download soundcloud artists and tracks
 * Not optimized for mobile currently but does work
 * Finally just open a issue anytime I'll try and get back to you in a day or two
+* Due to file locking issues you are only notified when files are finished

 ## Updating